web-token/jwt-doc/component/jws/loading.md

     new CompactSerializer($jsonConverter),
 ]);

-// We instantiate our JWS Loader.
+// We instantiate our JWS Verifier.
-$jwsLoader = new JWSLoader(
+$jwsVerifier = new JWSVerifier(
     $algorithmManager,
-    $headerCheckerManager,
-    $serializerManager
+    $headerCheckerManager
 );
 ```

-The instantiation of the JWS Loader looks complicated but it will do almost all verification for use.
-In our example, it will be able to drop any tokens that are not signed tokens or tokens signed with an algorithm other than `HS256`.

 Now we can use it with the input we receive.
 We will continue with the result we got during the JWS creation section.